 Before I conclude this section and turn to discussing two cases that will enable us to think pragmatically about the meaning of fiduciary relations between the step-parent and the non-resident parent, I would like to briefly comment on the obligations derived from the fiduciary relationship.
-It is customary to categorize the obligation derived from “classical” corporate fiduciary as a strict standard of conduct, as the most impeccable level of loyalty, as phrased by one court: "A trustee is held to something stricter than the morals of the market place.
-Not honesty alone, but the punctilio of an honor the most sensitive, is then the standard of behavior."
-Fiduciary obligations are of the most stringent kind, and require “absolute devotion to the beneficiary's interest,” including a prohibition of conflict of interests, the duty to maintain confidentiality (toward third parties), and the duty of disclosure (to the beneficiary).
-These strict standards and obligations do not suit the type of relationship dealt-with in this article.
+It is customary to categorize the obligation derived from “classical” corporate fiduciary as a strict standard of conduct, as the most impeccable level of loyalty, as phrased by one court: “A trustee is held to something stricter than the morals of the market place.
+Not honesty alone, but the punctilio of an honor the most sensitive, is then the standard of behavior.”
+Fiduciary obligations are of the most stringent kind and require “absolute devotion to the beneficiary’s interest,” including a prohibition of conflict of interests, the duty to maintain confidentiality (toward third parties), and the duty of disclosure (to the beneficiary).
+These strict standards and obligations do not suit the type of relationship dealt with in this article.
 Unlike the parental context, in which the parent owes the child positive obligations of care and support, the obligations derived here are negative in nature and are aimed only at certain aspects of the child’s life and his or her relationship with the non-resident parent.
-This stand fits Lionel Smith’s view: "Even though we frequently speak of fiduciaries as being required to act in the best interests of their beneficiaries, this does not mean that they have an open-ended or unlimited duty to take positive action to try to improve the position of their beneficiaries …."
+This stand fits Lionel Smith’s view: “Even though we frequently speak of fiduciaries as being required to act in the best interests of their beneficiaries, this does not mean that they have an open-ended or unlimited duty to take positive action to try to improve the position of their beneficiaries.”
 These aspects will be elucidated in the following section, which moves from a theoretical outline to a proposal for application.

 Fiduciary relations between the step-parent and the non-resident legal parent: Two case studies for discussion

-As we have seen, the considerable length of time the step-parent and the child spend together, the intensity of the relationship, and its familial characteristics, create repeated opportunities for the child’s exposure to the step-parent's lifestyle, habits, and behaviors.
-These behaviors can therefore potentially have a significant impact on the child, and, in the worst scenario, can cause profound harms to the child’s relationship with his or her non-resident parent.
-In the two cases I set out next, which exemplify such harms, let us assume that there is no authentic claim against the non-resident parent’s functioning or ability, and that, in principle, his relationship with the child is healthy and beneficial.
+As we have seen, the considerable length of time the step-parent and the child spend together, the intensity of the relationship, and its familial characteristics create repeated opportunities for the child’s exposure to the step-parent’s lifestyle, habits, and behaviors.
+These behaviors can therefore potentially have a significant impact on the child and, in the worst scenario, can cause profound harms to the child’s relationship with his or her non-resident parent.
+In the two cases I set out next, which exemplify such harms, let us assume that there is no authentic claim against the non-resident parent’s functioning or ability and that, in principle, his relationship with the child is healthy and beneficial.